 - Lost books are subject to the cost of a replacement copy and a $30 processing fee.
 Please note that many out-of-print books cost more to replace than their original cost.

 - Library fines and charges which remain unpaid will be turned over to a collection agency.

-- iPads can be borrowed by Felician College students, faculty, and staff.
+- iPads can be borrowed by Felician University students, faculty, and staff.
 To borrow an iPad, patrons need a Felician ID card, library barcode, and a completed iPad loan agreement.

-- If the Felician College Library does not own or subscribe to the book or article that you need, we try to borrow it from another library.
-Patrons are asked to complete an interlibrary loan (ILL) form, available both online as well as at the Circulation Desk, to request such materials.
+- If the Felician University Library does not own or subscribe to the book or article that you need, we try to borrow it from another library.
+Patrons are asked to complete an interlibrary loan (ILL) form, available both online as well as at the Circulation Desk, to request such materials: ILL Request Form.